sqlmapproject/sqlmap/Usage.md

 Options and switches: `--tor`, `--tor-port`, `--tor-type` and `--check-tor`

-If, for any reason, you need to stay anonymous, instead of passing by a single predefined HTTP(S) proxy server, you can configure a [Tor client](http://www.torproject.org/) together with [Privoxy](http://www.privoxy.org) (or similar) on your machine as explained in Tor client guide and use the Privoxy daemon, by default listening on `127.0.0.1:8118`, as the sqlmap proxy by simply using switch `--tor` instead of `--proxy`.
+If, for any reason, you need to stay anonymous, instead of passing by a single predefined HTTP(S) proxy server, you can configure a [Tor client](http://www.torproject.org/) together with [Privoxy](http://www.privoxy.org) (or similar) on your machine as explained in [Tor installation guides](https://www.torproject.org/docs/installguide.html.en).
+Then you can use a switch `--tor` and sqlmap will try to automatically set Tor proxy connection settings.

 In case that you want to manually set the type and port of used Tor proxy, you can do it with options `--tor-type` and `--tor-port` (e.g. `--tor-type=SOCKS5 --tor-port 9050`).